cose-wg/cose-spec/Issues.md

 5. Key Management section:  Needs review of all of the requirements on presence and for readability.

+6. Key Management section: How distict are the different sections?
+How much overlap between them is ther?
+Is it possible to have only necessary ones  **Source: STF**

 #  MAC Message Issues